Ready, Set, Apply!

 WAYS TO SAVE

-Application fees are often waived when you commit to a college tour, apply early, if you're the child of alumni (legacy), or if you apply at a college with no application fee.
+Sometimes, application fees are waived if you meet with a recruiter at a college fair and commit to a college tour, if you are a child of an alumni or if you apply at a college with no application fee.

 DECODED